 Travel arrangements are from "school to school".
 The school cannot accept requests to collect or drop students off anywhere other than at Borrisokane Community College.
-Parents/Guardians must accept full responsibility for the punctual arrival and collection of their son/daughter from Borrisokane Community College.
+Parents/Guardians/student over 18 must accept full responsibility for the punctual arrival and collection of their son/daughter/self from Borrisokane Community College.